Physarum polycephalum: Cytoplasmic streaming

 The plasmodium of myxomycetes, and especially that of Physarum polycephalum is known for its cytoplasmic streaming.
 The cytoplasm undergoes a shuttle flow rhythmically flowing back and forth, changing direction typically every 100 seconds.
-Flows can reach speeds of up to 1mm/s.
+Flows can reach speeds of up to 1 mm/s.
 Within the tubular network flows arise due to the cross-sectional contractions of the tubes that are generated by the contraction and relaxation of the membranous outer layer of the tubes enriched with acto-myosin cortex.
 In stationary plasmodia, tubular contractions are spatially organized across the entire plasmodium in a peristaltic wave.

 Cytoplasmic streaming is likely to contribute to plasmodium migration.
 Here, contraction patterns are observed to correlate with migration speed.
 For dumbbell-shaped microplasmodia, often termed Amoeboid plasmodia, stiffening of the cortex in the rear versus the front seems instrumental in breaking the symmetry for the contraction wave to translate into migration.

 Cytoplasmic flows enable long-ranged transport and dispersion of molecules within the cytoplasm.
 The physical mechanism employed here is Taylor dispersion.
 Under starvation the organism may reorganize its network morphology and thereby enhance its dispersion capabilities.
 In fact, the flows are even hijacked to transport signals throughout the plasmodium network.
 It is likely that the feedback of transported signals on tube size underlies Physarums capability to find the shortest path through a maze.